BerkeleyAutomation/fog_x/design_doc/planning_doc.md

 2. storage implementation
 4. loading from the existing stored data
 5. efficient image storage
+6. compare with standard tfds on loading and storage

 ### known bugs
 1. when creating a new dataset, the first entry is null